When A Classified Balance Sheet Is Prepared Merchandise Inventory Is

 Impact on Financial Ratios and Analysis

 To build on this, in a classified balance sheet, the placement of merchandise inventory within the current assets section affects the perception of a company's financial health.
 If inventory is listed prominently and valued conservatively, it signals prudence and risk awareness.
-Even so, if inventory is overvalued or poorly disclosed, it may raise red flags about the quality of the company's earnings and asset quality.
+Still, if inventory is overvalued or poorly disclosed, it may raise red flags about the quality of the company's earnings and asset quality.

 Common Challenges and Best Practices